Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Asymptotics of correlation measures

-In Fig.~\ref{fig:MI-Varying-Distance} we illustrate a rather counter-intuitive attribute of our result, using the example of the single impurity model.
-For fixed values of $\ell_{{\scriptscriptstyle L}}$ and $\ell_{{\scriptscriptstyle R}}$, we plot the dependence of the MI on the positions of the subsystems, and observe that this dependence is non-monotonic.
-Indeed, Eq.~(\ref{eq:Renyi_MI_volume_law}) states that the long-range correlations are the strongest when the overlap between one subsystem and the mirror image of the other is maximal; if one subsystem is then brought closer to the other, this overlap is reduced and so do the correlations.
-Fig.~\ref{fig:MI-Varying-Distance} again showcases the good agreement of our analytical results with numerics~\footnote{In principle, in each of the domains separated by dashed vertical lines in Fig.~\ref{fig:MI-Varying-Distance}, the results should be fitted with a different subleading constant term.
-For the results presented in Fig.~\ref{fig:MI-Varying-Distance}, the differences between these constant terms turn out to be smaller than the resolution of the plot, and the results shown are therefore fitted with a single global constant term.}.
+In Fig.~\ref{fig:MI-Varying-Distance} we illustrate a rather counter-intuitive attribute of our results, using the example of the single impurity model.
+For fixed values of $\ell_{{\scriptscriptstyle L}}$ and $\ell_{{\scriptscriptstyle R}}$, we plot the dependence of the MI and the negativity on the positions of the subsystems, and observe that this dependence is non-monotonic.
+Indeed, Eqs.~(\ref{eq:MI_volume_law})--(\ref{eq:CI_volume_law}) state that the long-range correlations are the strongest when the overlap between one subsystem and the mirror image of the other is maximal; if one subsystem is then brought closer to the other, this overlap is reduced and so are the correlations.
+Fig.~\ref{fig:MI-Varying-Distance} again showcases the good agreement of our analytical results with numerics; the apparent slight deviations can be resolved once logarithmic corrections are accounted for~\citep{FuturePublication}.